UF-Design-Build-Fly/Avionics/README.md

 # Avionics
-  The Avionivs package is the code and hardware that is responsible for gathering and logging data from various sensors for the purpose of monitoring the performance/behavior of the aircraft.
+  The Avionics package is the code and hardware that is responsible for gathering and logging data from various sensors for the purpose of monitoring the performance/behavior of the aircraft.
 It will also execute any required tasks depending on the mission (e.g. driving servos to open/close doors for sensor payload deployment).
 The Arduino IDE along with several libraries (shown below) are used to develop code.
 All of the libraries can be directly downloaded from the *Manage Libraries...* option under *tools* in the IDE.

 ### Libraries
 - [Servo](https://www.arduino.cc/reference/en/libraries/servo/)